Dr. Ronald B. Standler attorney in Massachusetts

 was a professor of electrical engineering for ten years,

-wrote more than 30 archival technical papers and one book, and
+am the author of more than 30 published technical papers, one book,

 am an attorney in Massachusetts since December 1998.

-Please note that I concentrate in higher-education law (i.e., law in
+Please note that I concentrate in academic problems in higher-education law

 (e.g., injuries in science laboratories, plagiarism,